Flag of Uzbekistan: Symbolism

+Despite the lack of officially designated symbolism for the elements of the flag, various interpretations exist, ranging from geopolitical and historical to cultural and spiritual.

 The azure colour on the flag is a symbol of the sky and of clear water.
 Azure is also the colour of the Turkic peoples.
 White is the traditional Uzbek symbol of peace and good luck.
 Green is a symbol of nature, new life, and good harvest.
 The red fimbriations represent the power of life.

 The image of the crescent moon is connected with Uzbek historical imagery as well as being a symbol of the birth of a new nation.
-The stars represent spirituality and divinity, as well as an allusion to Uzbek historical tradition and calendar.
+The stars represent the provinces of the Country, as well as an allusion to Uzbek historical tradition and calendar.
 The stars are also a symbol of the pursuit of perfection and happiness of Uzbek people in their homeland.

 The government of Uzbekistan does not specify which hues should be used on its flag and instead generalizes them as azure, white, green, and red.